-Ncell will get additional spectrum in 900 MHz and 2100 MHz from the spectrum auction process.
+Ncell will get an additional spectrum in 900 MHz and 2100 MHz from the spectrum auction process.
 As Ncell only asked for additional frequency in 900 MHz and 2100 MHz, NTA had called for the auction of those bands for the second time.
-There was no any application for the second time.
+There was no application for the second time.
 So, if Ncell fulfills all the technical requirements for the auction, NTA will provide the spectrum.

 Nepal Telecom applied for 1800 MHz only while Ncell applied for all three bands.